To the Editor:

 I wish to respond to two points in Daniel Lapin's article, "The Politics of Broad Alliances," in the Forward's Aug.
-24 issue, in which the author justifies his staying on the board of the Alliance for Marriage despite the presence on that board of Aly Abuzaakuk, executive director of the American Muslim Council.
+24 issue [full text below], in which the author justifies his staying on the board of the Alliance for Marriage despite the presence on that board of Aly Abuzaakuk, executive director of the American Muslim Council.

 Rabbi Lapin writes that the AMC is "doing valuable work on behalf of religious freedom and other worthy causes."
 I disagree with this characterization.
 Far from being interested in religious freedom, the AMC stands on the forefront of efforts of religious repression.
 AMC has assaulted the responsible discussions of Islam in such publications as the Atlantic Monthly and the Atlanta Journal-Constitution.
 A speaker at AMC's 1999 convention, Aneesa Abdul Fattah, stated, "I do not like democracy, I like Islamism."
 Most recently, on August 3, AMC viciously attacked Representative Tom Lantos (Democrat of California) because he had the temerity to mention (accurately) an event in early Islamic history.
 Worse, AMC went on to characterize Lantos's remarks as "the work of the pro-Israeli lobby in order to present a false image of Islamic history and to slander the Prophet."
 Sound like "valuable work on behalf of religious freedom"?
 Not to me.